kneron/document_center/docs/python_app/app_flow_manual.md

 4. Define any C/C++ structures that are needed for parameters as classes in Python.
 These classes must extend ```ctypes.Structure``` and store the structure fields in the "_fields_" variable.
 This is a list of tuples where the first item is the name of the variable, and the second item is the type of that variable.
 The names  and order must be defined exactly as in the C code.
 5. Define a wrapper to the C/C++ function you wish to call.
 You need to specify three items: the function name as defined in the C code, the input argument types, and the result argument types.
 6. Create a Python function that takes an InputConfig class and output data class as input that calls your function wrapper.
 You can get the inputs you need from the Input Config class and pass it to the wrapper as needed.
 7. Add the function from step 6 into PRE similar to as in the Python case.
-8. Run the flow!
+6. Run the flow if it ready!

 ### Postprocess
 #### Python defined (520)